techytobias/QAM-Noise/README.md

 Through experimentation (and some research), I determined that fewer constellation points flagging faster is superior to more points flagging slower.
 Modes with more points inherently have less distance between them, and a noisy environment leads to points appearing in the space of an adjacent point since they are so close together.
 With fewer points and therefor greater distances, the odds that a point arrives in its designated area increases dramatically.

-These effects were noticeable in our recent Fldigi lab, as modes with greater point counts were found to be less resilient to various noise sources, including an FM radio between channels and human clapping.
+These effects were also noticeable in our recent Fldigi lab, as modes with greater point counts were found to be less resilient to various noise sources, including an FM radio between channels and human clapping.

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Pull requests welcome.

 ## License